Differentially Private Covariance Revisited

 That is, $0\le \mathrm{tr}[\mathbf{\Lambda}]\le 1$ is the average $\ell_2$ norm (squared) of the $\x_i$'s, and we simply write it as $\mathrm{tr}$.

 Recall that it is assumed that all the $X_i$'s live in $\mathcal{B}_d$.
 In practice, this is enforced by assuming an upper bound $B$ on the norms and scaling down all $X_i$ by $B$.
-As one often uses a conservatively large $B$, typical values of $\tr$ can be much smaller than $1$, so a trace-sensitive bound would be more desirable.
-Indeed, Amin et al.~\cite{amin2019differentially} take this approach, describing an algorithm with error $\tilde{O}(d^{3/4}\sqrt{\tr}/\sqrt{n} + \sqrt{d}/n)$ under approximate-DP\footnote{Their paper states the error bound under pure-DP and for estimating $\X\X^T$ (i.e., without normalization by $1/n$); we show how this bound is derived from their result in Appendix \ref{sec:approximate_DP_nips_2019}.}.
+As one often uses a conservatively large $B$, typical values of $\tr$ can be much smaller than $1$, so a trace-sensitive algorithm would be more desirable.
+Indeed, Amin et al.~\cite{amin2019differentially} take this approach, describing an algorithm with error\footnote{ We use the $\tilde{O}$ notation to suppress the dependency on the privacy parameters and all polylogarithmic factors.
+We use $e$ as the base of $\log$ (unless stated otherwise) and define $\log(x) = 1$ for any $x\leq e$.} $\tilde{O}(d^{3/4}\sqrt{\tr}/\sqrt{n} + \sqrt{d}/n)$ under zCDP\footnote{Their paper states the error bound under pure-DP and for estimating $\X\X^T$ (i.e., without normalization by $1/n$); we show how this bound is derived from their result in Appendix \ref{sec:approximate_DP_nips_2019}.}.
 Note that the $\sqrt{d}/n$ term inherits from mean estimation and the first term is the ``extra'' difficulty for covariance estimation.
 In this paper, we improve this term to $d^{1/4}\sqrt{\tr}/\sqrt{n}$ (we have a similar, albeit lesser, improvement under pure-DP; see Section \ref{sec:pure_dp}).
-In fact, our worst-case bound above follows from this result by simply taking $\tr=1$, which then absorbs the $\sqrt{d}/n$ term for $d<\tilde{O}(n^2)$.
 Our algorithm is very simple: We first estimate $\mathbf{\Lambda}$ using the Gaussian mechanism (this is the same as in \cite{amin2019differentially,kapralov2013differentially}), then we estimate $\mathbf{P}$ by doing an eigendecomposition of $\bSigma$ masked with Gaussian noise.
 Intuitively, we obtain a $\sqrt{d}$-factor improvement over the iterative methods of \cite{amin2019differentially,kapralov2013differentially}, because we can obtain all eigenvectors from one noisy $\bSigma$, while the iterative methods must allocate the privacy budget to all $d$ eigenvectors.
 Our algorithm is also more efficient, performing just two eigendecompositions and one matrix multiplication, whereas the algorithm in \cite{amin2019differentially,kapralov2013differentially} needs $O(d)$ such operations.